LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 There are multiple HTTP request types.
 We are just going to look at GET requests here.
 A GET request does what it sounds like, it gets data which is returned in an HTTP response.
 A GET request consists of a web URL with optional query parameters.

-**Note**: the code for all the following examples can be seen running on [this web page](https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/XHR_Demo/index.html).
+The code for all the following examples can be seen running on [this code demo web page](https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/XHR_Demo/index.html).
+On the code demo page:

+- View the source in the browser.

+- Open the browser's console to see log messages.

+- Open the browser's network tab to see HTTP requests and responses.

 ### HTTP Requests in HTML
 #### `<a>` Element